Top 20 Project Management Interview Questions [updated 2021]

 Just like question one above, the interviewer hopes to know if you have any relevant technical skills in the industry, which can give you an advantage over a non-technical project manager.

 9. How do you work with project sponsors?

 Project sponsors are the people who have the budget to maintain the project.
 The interviewer wants to find out how you work with the sponsor to maintain the budget and keep a deadline to avoid extending the budget.

-10. What were your challenges that happened with your last project?
+10. What were some challenges that happened with your last project?

 11. How do you make sure your project remains on track?

-Time is one of the triple constraints of project management.
+Time is one of the constraints of project management.
 This interviewer hopes to understand your time management knowledge.
-This includes what actions you would take in order to ensure your project doesn’t miss its deadlines and also what techniques you would apply when time becomes a major project constraint.
+This includes what actions you would take to ensure your project doesn’t miss its deadlines and also what techniques you would apply when time becomes a major project constraint.

 12. You have just been employed to restore a project that has been off track, how would you handle this situation?

-13. Your stakeholders have conflicting interest, how do you manage the situation?
+13. Your stakeholders have conflicting interests, how do you manage the situation?